 The following night, we were enjoying a very fancy dinner at an Italian restuarant in the Palazzo.
 The server brought us garlic bread to nosh on before our meal.
 Being the effing sweetheart that I am, I offered homeboy the first slice.
 “Oh, no!”
 He said, curling his lip. ”I don’t eat garlic.” …Guys.
 I swear.
 I tried (I really did) not to sound too judgemental and bitchy when I looked at him incredulously and

 shouted replied, “WHY THE FUCK NOT?!!”
 He shook his head and said, ”I just… it makes your breath smell.
 I don’t know.
 I don’t like it.
 Yuck.”
 Yuck, indeed.
 So, I ate the entire g*ddamn loaf.

 Listen, I’m a pretty easy-going, live-and-let-live kinda chick.
 I can’t tell you the number of times in Chicago that I overlooked a guy’s penchant for Toby Keith music (*facepalm*), or my California boyfriend’s collection of DC footwear.
-But food… Guys- if you want a future with me, you HAVE to love food.
-If you don’t love to cook it, you sure as shit better love to eat it.
-And for God’s sake, if I say I’m making bacon wrapped jalapeno popper chicken for dinner, you better eat every frickin bite.
+But food… Guys- if you want a future with me, you HAVE love food.
+If you don’t love to cook it, at least pretend to love to eat it.
+And for God’s sake, if I say I’m making bacon wrapped jalapeno popper chicken for dinner, it would be in your best interest to eat every frickin bite.
 (Preferably, with a smile on your face.)
 XO